2018’s Delayed Fall Will Impact 2019’s N Application

 - “What are the cost implications of switching nitrogen forms to urea or UAN?”,

 - “ Can I afford to have it custom applied?”.

 Growers who take the time to work through these questions with agronomic advisers will be that much farther ahead come the spring rush.

 Anhydrous Ammonia – Spring NH3 still benefits from nitrogen stabilizers especially springs where we see weeks of warm wet weather in between N application and planting.
 For an additional investment valued around 3bu/ac, growers can protect their large investment in nitrogen as well as yield advantages as high as 13bu/ac when stabilization products are used.

 Urea or Urea Ammonium Nitrate(Liquid 28% or 32%) – Urea and products that contain urea are easily volatilized and lost in warm, damp conditions during the spring and early summer.
-That is why the industry suggests incorporating these products whenever possible to reduce nutrient loss.
-In operations where incorporation is not possible due to no-till or other constraints then a urease inhibitor is justified and a yield benefit is likely.
+That is why the industry suggests incorporating these products whenever possible.
+This helps to reduce nutrient loss.
+A urease inhibitor is justified and a yield benefit is likely in operations where incorporation is not possible due to no-till or other constraints.